torchvtk/torchvtk/_sources/DictTransform.md.txt

-## DictTransform
+## Transformations

-This is the SuperClass for all of the Transformations.
+For Transformations it is necessary to call the Subclasses of the DictTransform Super Class.
+An example is presented in the following code snipped.

 ```python
     tfms = NoiseDictTransform(noise_variance=(0.01, 0.1), device="cpu", apply_on=["vol"])